Flag of the East India Company: Great Britain

 In 1603, when King James VI of Scotland ascended to the English throne, thus unifying the Crowns of England and Scotland, he created a combined flag of both nations, to be used for a united British state.
 However, the Parliament of England and Parliament of Scotland were reluctant to unite, and wished that the countries remain separate.
 The king retained his flag for personal use as the King's Colours.
 The East India Company continued using their ensign with the flag of England in the canton.
 In 1668, King Charles II transferred control of Bombay to the East India Company.
-The Company then adopted a new flag including the King's Colours, as was shown when blue cloth, in addition to red and white, was requested for making a new flag for the fort in Bombay "if the King's colours were to be kept there; 'if not, white and red will be sufficient'”.
+The Company then adopted a new flag including the King's Colours, as was shown when blue cloth, in addition to red and white, was requested for making a new flag for the fort in Bombay "if the King's colours were to be kept there; 'if not, white and red will be sufficient'".
 The King's Colours were later formally adopted as the flag of Great Britain when the Kingdom of Great Britain was formed by the Acts of Union 1707 at the behest of Queen Anne.

 Comparison with American flag

-The flag of the East India Company is considered to have inspired the 1775 Grand Union Flag, the first flag of the United States, as the two flags were of the same design.
+The flag of the East India Company is considered to have inspired the 1775 Continental Union Flag, the first flag of the United States, as the two flags were of the same design.
 This connection is attributed to numerous sources.
 Benjamin Franklin of Pennsylvania once gave a speech endorsing the adoption of the Company's flag by the United States as their national flag.
 He said to George Washington of Virginia, "While the field of your flag must be new in the details of its design, it need not be entirely new in its elements.
 There is already in use a flag, I refer to the flag of the East India Company."
 This was a way of symbolising American loyalty to the Crown as well as the United States' aspirations, like those of the East India Company, to be self-governing.
 Some colonists also felt that the Company could be a powerful ally in the American War of Independence, as they shared similar aims and grievances against Crown tax policies.
 Colonists therefore flew the Company's flag, to endorse the Company.

-However, the theory that the Grand Union Flag was a direct descendant of the flag of the East India Company has been criticised as lacking written evidence.
+However, the theory that the Continental Union Flag was a direct descendant of the flag of the East India Company has been criticised as lacking written evidence.
 On the other hand, the resemblance is obvious, and a number of the Founding Fathers of the United States were aware of the East India Company's activities and of their free administration of India under Company rule.